 Big brands like ebay are already driving forward website content delivery using AMP, and the earlier you incorporate this technical SEO update into your website strategy, the greater the early adopter rewards will be.

-This extension, which has been available on AdWords for a while now, has made its way to Bing.
+This extension, which has been available on AdWords for a while now, has made its way to Bing Ads, now known as Microsoft Ads.
 You can either create new structured snippets within the Bing interface or import existing extensions from AdWords.

 These extensions are a great way to communicate the brands you stock or the types of products/ services that you offer.
 They also have an additional benefit of making your ad bigger, thus making it more visually appealing within the search results and potentially boosting click-through rates.